patriciagaruiz/FINANCIAL-DATA-SET/README.md

 The bank offers services to the private sector.
 The services include managing accounts, offering loans, etc.

-Warning: There is no information about account balance, revenue, investments and assets.
+Warning: There is no information about clients' incomes, investments and assets.

 <h1 align="left"> Tasks </h1>

 <h1 align="left"> 1.
-Identify the bad clients that have to watch carefully to minimize the losses </h1>
+Identify the bad clients, watching them carefully in order to minimize the losses </h1>

 ![Image7](https://user-images.githubusercontent.com/99502330/162592623-00aee595-7327-4ebe-95cc-06fbc13c6d6d.jpg)

-First of all, I check accounts with loan not payed.
+First of all, I have checked accounts with non payed loan.

-It is good when the bank has clients paying tax for using services but it is a bad signal when clients can not afford for them.
+It is good when the bank has clients paying tax for using services but it is a bad signal when clients can not afford paying them.

-There are 31 loans not payed: € 4,362,348.
-It is 19% of € 22,965,564 (total loan with closed contracts).
+There are 31 loans that were not payed: € 4,362,348.
+It is 19% of € 22,965,564 (total loan with expired contracts).

 ![Graf5](https://user-images.githubusercontent.com/99502330/162592539-93636263-985f-4f01-9851-9e680e9c9f9d.png)

-These loans are related to 31 distinct accounts (0,69% of 4,500 accounts) and refers to 31 distinct clients (0,58% of 5,369 clients).
+These loans are related to 31 distinct accounts (0,69% of 4,500 accounts) and reffers to 31 distinct clients (0,58% of 5,369 clients).

-At the present time, there are 11,217,804 loans with clients in debt.
-It is 13.97% of 80,296,176 (total loan running)
+As of now, there are 11,217,804 loans with clients in debt.
+It is 13.97% of 80,296,176 (total valid loan).

-Fortunatelly there is no golden credit card for theses accounts (credit card service tax is higher than loan).
+Fortunately there is no golden credit card for theses accounts (credit card service tax is higher than loan).
 There are only 2 credit cards associate to these bad accounts: 1 classic and 1 junior.

-The district average salary could be considerated to set loan maximum payment.
-It is a safe condition calculate the loan payment under 60% the district average salary.
+The average district salary could be considered as a reference to determine the loan payments.
+A conservative approach it would be considering maximum of 50% of the average district salary to define the loan payment.
 There are 11 loans not payed in this situation .

 ![Graf6](https://user-images.githubusercontent.com/99502330/162593673-5245936a-9012-4703-bac2-bf8c9b3084a2.png)